 - Kosher salt and black pepper enhance the flavor.

-- Extra virgin olive oil is a major component of the flavor—you need something high in quality with a pleasant taste.
+- Extra virgin olive oil is a major component of the flavor—use something high in quality with a pleasant taste.

 Ingredient Spotlight